PickleAPickler/APickle/README.md

  Welcome to experiments with Tic-Tac-Toe!

-Based on a terminal version of Tic-Tac-Toe (TTT), this repo contains tests, intentional bugs and alternate forms of the game.
+ Based on a terminal version of Tic-Tac-Toe (TTT) from Pierian Data's Python Bootcamp https://github.com/Pierian-Data/Complete-Python-3-Bootcamp

+ This repo contains tests, intentional bugs and alternate forms of the game.
 What you will find:

-## Main TTT game
+## Main TTT game (TTT_Full.py)
  The game in its unaltered state

 ## TTT Tests: